MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/10_outer_frame_assembly.md

 ---

 The 2040 extrusions used here form the backbone of Casa.
-In this step connect to to only a single side.
+In this step, connect only a single side.
 The other half of the enclosure will connect to the other side.

 !!! info annotate "Components Required"
     ```